yjf-GitHub/yjf_repository/readme/README.md

 ```
 Will install the package on the device without internet.

-After the hello_World package above is installed successfully, run the following command
+After the hello_world package above is installed successfully, run the following command
 ```
 $ /mnt/hello_world
 ```